rhydham-music27/ysbackend/README.md

 - `FRONTEND_URL` (optional redirect target for OAuth web flows)

 Note: Use strong, unique secrets for JWT; you can generate with `openssl rand -base64 32`.

+## Security Best Practices
+- Always use `authenticate` before any authorization middleware
+- Use `authorize()` for exact role matching
+- Use `authorizeMinRole()` for hierarchical access
+- Combine authorization checks for complex scenarios (e.g., admin or owner)
+- Thoroughly test authorization logic for each endpoint

 ## Testing Authentication (dev examples)